The views expressed by the host on this show, still documented to be almost always right, 99.5% of the time.

 People who live in the real world know that there's nothing healing in this economy at all.

-He's got a business where he teaches people how to detail cars, and he graduates them and they want to start their own detail business, small business.
+In fact folks, let me tell you this guy that called me, that said, I mentored him in Pittsburgh Nick, he's got a business where he teaches people how to detail cars and he graduates them, and they want to start their own detail business, small business.

-Banks aren't lending them the money, he says.
+Banks aren't lending them the money he says, now you got to.

 Barack Obama was big on the TARP bailout.